pastaCat-sudo/picoPET/README.md

 Optimise your pet to get through the maze the fastest.

 As usual, there's never enough time for a project like this.
-I hope you enjoy what's here; stay tuned for improvements.
+Enjoy what's here and stay tuned for improvements.

 _____Gameplay:_____